-The 2022 season marks Ben Gibboney’s third as Carnegie Mellon’s defensive coordinator.
+The 2023 season marks Ben Gibboney’s fourth as Carnegie Mellon’s defensive coordinator.
 Gibboney, who has been part of the Tartans’ staff as the defensive backs coach since 2015, replaced longtime Tartan defensive coordinator Terry Bodnar following the 2019 season.

 As defensive backs coach, Gibboney has mentored two-time D3football.com All-American safety Drew Fitzmorris (2015 and 2017).
 The Tartans have had nine defensive backs named All-Presidents’ Athletic Conference (PAC) with three first team honorees, since his arrival at the start of the 2015 season.
 In 2019, the Tartans’ defense ranked as one of the top teams in the PAC allowing 297.9 yards per contest.